autumnfound/eclipsefdn-github-sync/README.md

 ## Github Sync

 Within Github, there is a mixed strategy for management of projects within the space.
-Projects that are started while under the Eclipse umbrella or from a project that was incepted within the Eclipse ecosystem are created under the central Eclipse organization.
+Projects that are started while under the Eclipse umbrella or from a project that was incepted within the Eclipse ecosystem are by default created under the central Eclipse organization.
+On request, projects can be migrated to a separate organization that is still managed by the EclipseWebmaster account.
 Repositories or projects born from organizations or groups that have joined Eclipse Foundation post inception are usually managed under organizations managed by the EclipseWebmaster.
 While there are cases where projects can cross organizational bounds, it is uncommon (and covered by the sync script).

 Permissions to projects are managed through hidden teams that are then granted access to each repository for the given project within the current organization.
 For each organization that a project has repositories in, a set of contributor, committer, and project-lead teams will be created to give access to those repositories.
 Each of these teams will have the same set of users as defined within the project management interface on projects.eclipse.org.
+For users to be properly added by this mechanism, they must set their Github Handle within their Eclipse Account on accounts.eclipse.org.

 In regards to bot access, this is typically granted at the repository level, but can also be added at the team level if more broad access is needed.
 These permissions, while not removed by the script are currently managed manually by the Eclipse Foundation.
 If there are issues regarding bot access, new or existing, an issue should be created within our [bug-tracking system](https://bugs.eclipse.org) rather than within this project.